 - Dehydrate according to your specific dehydrator’s settings/instructions for dehydrating meat.
 The dehydration time will depend on your machine as well as how thick your particularly jerky pieces are, but expect it to take quite a while and be very stinky!
 I like to dehydrate fish on a nice day, start early so we have plenty of dry time, and leave the dehydrator plugged in on the patio instead of in the house.

-- Optional: Transfer the dehydrated fish onto an oven-safe tray and briefly bake at a high temperature (see note below) for safety and/or added crunchiness.
+- Optional: Transfer the dehydrated fish onto an oven-safe tray and briefly bake at a high temperature (see note below) for additional food safety and/or added crunchiness.

 - Allow to cool thoroughly before storage.